mre/endler.dev/content/static/about/index.md

 ## Open Source

-As of today, I started more than 100 open source projects.
-Here's a list of the more popular ones:
+Here's a list of my more popular open-source projects:

 {{ load_stars() }}